kaspth/conventional_extensions/README.md

 end
 ```

-With this, `Post.new.mailroom` still works and `Post.instance_method(:mailroom).source_location` points to the right extension file and line.
+With this, `Post.new.mailroom` still works and `Post.instance_method(:mailroom).source_location` points to the extension file and line.

 ### Resolve dependencies with load hoisting